ami-iit/paper_guedelha_2022_irc_flexible-matlab-simulink-robots-simulator/README.md

 #### :floppy_disk: One Line Installation

-The one line installer can be downloaded and run from the Matlab command line, without any access to a terminal:
+The one line installer can be downloaded and run from the MATLAB command line, without any access to a terminal:
-1. Run Matlab.
+1. Run MATLAB.
-1. In the Matlab command line change the current folder to a directory where you wish to download the one installer script and install all the packages.
+1. In the MATLAB command line change the current folder to a directory where you wish to download the one installer script and install all the packages.
 1. Run the following commands:
 ```matlab
 websave('install_robotology_packages.m', 'https://raw.githubusercontent.com/robotology/robotology-superbuild/master/scripts/install_robotology_packages.m')